razon7/Group-Project/README.md

 University Name is the primary key for the table, Rank is state specific, and Mid-Career Pay is essentially another target variable so we elected to drop those columns right away.
 While we were initially interested in the difference of Early Career Pay between two-year and four-year degrees, we only had six rows of data associated with two-year degrees.
 Therefore, we did not use the Degree Length column either.
 After a few rounds of training the decision was made to also remove the Region and State columns as they may have been confusing the model and decreasing its performance.

-* The features we ended up keeping:
+* The features we kept:
     * In-State and Out-of-State tuitions
     * Room and Board
     * Total Enrollment count